 - 100 gallon fuel tank.
 Enough to give you a range of at least 500 n miles under power.

-- Large water tanks.
+- Blue water sailboats must have large water tanks.
 Enough to last the crew 3-4 weeks without rain catching, or watermaker.

 - Small aft cockpit with drains and strong pad eyes for attachment.
 Comfortable and safe for whosoever on watch, and safe in a seaway, with ability to drain fast if much water is shipped.

 - Aluminum keel-stepped mast.
 Minimal maintenance and more support than deck-stepped.

 - Good handholds and foot space on deck for moving around.
 Essential for safety.

 - Good handholds and headroom below.
 Headroom for a 6′ person, and solid handholds for moving around below when the seas are up.

 - Sails: Jib with roller furling.
 Easy to handle from the cockpit.

 - Sails: Staysail that hanks on.
 Bulletproof system, no furling gear to jam, and easy to remove and switch to storm jib.